obonaventure/cnp3/Missions/S2/abp.rst

  - How does the protocol recover from the loss of a data segment ?
  - How does the protocol recovers from the loss of an acknowledgement ?

 2. A student proposed to optimise the Alternating Bit Protocol by adding a negative acknowledgment, i.e. the receiver sends a `NAK` control segment when it receives a corrupted data segment.
-What kind of information should be placed in this control segment and how should the sender react when receiving such as `NAK` ?
+What kind of information should be placed in this control segment and how should the sender react when receiving such a `NAK` ?

 3. Transport protocols rely on different types of checksums to verify whether segments have been affected by transmission errors.
 The most frequently used checksums are :